South Wales Metro

 We’ll build on the considerable work carried out by Welsh local authorities in the past few years to make walking and cycling to and from our key transport hubs easier.

-Safer, more attractive walking and cycling routes and facilities will make travelling around our towns, cities and villages easier.
-Initially, we’ll improve our railway stations so that it’s easier to walk and cycle to and from them.
+We’re working to improve our railway stations so that it’s easier to walk and cycle to and from them.

 Integrated transport

-We’ll continue to improve the integration of bus, rail and active travel to improve connections and make travel easier.
 Improvements will include better cycle parking at rail and bus stations, demand-responsive public transport, and integrated ticketing which can be used across bus and rail services.

-What improvements can you expect?
+• What improvements can you expect?

 Weekdays

-- two of the four services from Treherbert, Aberdare and Merthyr Tydfil will go on from Cardiff to Cardiff Bay
+• Two of the four services from Treherbert, Aberdare and Merthyr Tydfil will go on from Cardiff to Cardiff Bay.

 Sundays